pocketnetteam/get.started/CONTRIBUTING.md

 The title of the pull request should be prefixed by the component or area that the pull request affects.
 Valid areas are:

 - `consensus` for changes to consensus critical code
-- `proxy` for changes to the SSL proxy
 - `frontend` for changes to the browser app
+- `desktop` for changes to the desktop app
+- `ios` for changes to the iOS app
+- `andrid` for changes to the android app
+- `messenger` for changes to messenger
 - `node` for changes to blockchain nodes
 - `protocol` for changes to the network protocol
 - `doc` for changes to documentation
 - `test` for changes to test suite
 - `build` for build system changes
+- `sraking` for changes to staking protocol

 ### Content Flow Considerations